Altimmune (ALT) Leerink Global Healthcare Conference 2026 summary

 Leerink Global Healthcare Conference 2026 summary

-11 Mar, 2026Recent clinical progress and regulatory milestones
+9 May, 2026Recent clinical progress and data highlights

-Two phase II MASH trial readouts in 2025 provided 24- and 48-week data, supporting the efficacy and tolerability of pemvidutide, and led to breakthrough therapy designation and FDA alignment on phase III design.
+Two phase II MASH trial readouts in 2025 provided 24-week and 48-week data, showing promising efficacy and tolerability for pemvidutide, with breakthrough therapy designation and FDA alignment on phase III design.

 Ongoing phase II trials in alcohol use disorder (AUD) and alcohol-related liver disease (ALD) are expected to deliver top-line data and complete enrollment in 2026.

-Subgroup analyses revealed consistent efficacy across fibrosis stages, genders, and diabetic status, with no unexpected safety signals.
+Subgroup analyses revealed consistent efficacy and tolerability across F2, F3, gender, and diabetic status, with no outlier populations.

-Focus remains on F2/F3 fibrosis populations, with future evaluation of F4 (compensated cirrhotics) as resources allow.
+Focus remains on F2/F3 populations, with potential future expansion to F4 (compensated cirrhotics) as resources allow.

 Latest events from Altimmune